-- Train administrators how to use observational data to improve teacher performance.
-This will allow administrators and teacher leaders to target professional learning opportunities as well as review systems resulting in increased student academic achievement. - Reduce the number of inexperienced teachers by employing effective retention and recruitment strategies.
-By introducing evidenced-based mentoring and induction programs for beginning teachers, targeted professional learning, and incentives for improved practice, opportunities for students to access effective instruction will increase.

-• Provide incentives for teaching in high need areas.
+Train administrators how to use observational data and leadership/coaching strategies to improve teacher performance.
+This will allow administrators and teacher leaders to target professional learning opportunities as well as review systems resulting in increased student academic achievement.

+- Reduce the number of inexperienced teachers by employing effective retention and recruitment strategies.
+By introducing evidenced-based mentoring and induction programs for beginning teachers, targeted professional learning, and incentives for improved practice, opportunities for students to access effective instruction will increase. - Additionally, the department is engaging stakeholders and LEAs to determine and build capacity around best practices and opportunities for scaling effective strategies to address critical recruitment and retention strategies including workplace climate and culture, educator grow your own programs, educator diversity, and teacher leader opportunities. - Provide incentives for teaching in high need areas.
 Such incentives could include salary increases, social support programs, housing allowances, teacher-leadership opportunities, improved administrative/leadership support, and assistance to schools to develop a collaborative community of learning.
-These incentives will draw the most effective teachers who still have a passion for the profession and who are willing to do the extra work or to drive the extra miles necessary to connect with our highest need students in our most remote or challenging schools.
+These incentives will draw the most effective teachers who still have a passion for the profession and who are willing to do the extra work or to drive the extra miles necessary to connect with our highest need students in our most remote or challenging schools. - 3.
 System of Certification and Licensing (ESEA section 2101(d)(2)(B)): Describe the State's system of certification and licensing of teachers, principals, or other school leaders.

 The Arizona Department of Education (ADE) has a robust multi-tiered licensing system for teachers, principals, superintendents, and other school leaders.
 Arizona certification rules and statutes ensure that students are served by quality educators who must meet high standards.
 A Teaching Certificate can be earned with a bachelor's degree, fingerprint clearance, appropriate coursework or completion of an approved Educator Preparation Program and passage of subject and content knowledge exams.
 Arizona also provides a pathway for career changers to complete an alternative teacher preparation program while teaching full time.
-Additionally, applicants may qualify for a teaching certificate with expertise demonstrated through relevant work experience of at least five years in a field that is relevant to a content area or subject matter taught in public schools .
+Additionally, applicants may qualify for a teaching certificate with expertise demonstrated through relevant work experience of at least five years in a field that is relevant to a content area or subject matter taught in public schools.